 Wash your hands when you arrive at the office

 The most important thing to do to prevent transmitting the virus or becoming infected is to keep your hands clean.
 We are therefore requesting that all patients wash their hands with soap for 20-30 seconds when they arrive at our office.
-If you are coughing or sneezing, please put the mask on before you wash your hands.
 Dry your hands with a paper towel, then use the paper towel on the door handle to open the door.
 If you are visiting our Greenfield office, wash your hands in the hallway restroom and use the paper towel to open the door to our suite - there is a wastebasket near the entrance to dispose of it.
 At our other offices, wash your hands in the restroom within the waiting room.
 Try hard not to touch your face with your hands and don't touch anything to the extent possible while you're in the office.

 Other steps we are taking

 As a medical practice, we always have our providers wash their hands before working with patients, and our staff wipe down surfaces with disinfectant between patients.
 We have continued these practices and increased our deep cleaning at the end of each day during this outbreak.
-In an effort to reduce traffic in the office, we are also scheduling our allergy shot patients instead of providing walk-in service to eliminate crowding in the waiting room.
 We are supporting social distancing by making sure we can all stay six feet apart in the waiting room.
-Finally, we have launched a Virtual Clinic to allow patients to be seen at home via secure HIPAA-compliant video chat when no in-office procedures are necessary.

 This pandemic needs to be taken seriously, but there is no need for fear or panic.
 Taking these reasonable steps to protect yourself and those around you is the best strategy to contain this illness as rapidly as possible.